Alert !

 What results can be expected from a sclerotherapy treatment?

 Results largely depend on the skill of the provider performing the treatment.
-The team at Grossmont Dermatology Medical Center is very experienced with sclerotherapy and has an excellent track record of success.
+The team at Coastal Skin & Eye Institute is very experienced with sclerotherapy and has an excellent track record of success.

 Patients can expect to see improvement in approximately 50 to 80 percent of veins after sclerotherapy.
 It can take three to six weeks to see improvement in smaller veins, and three to four months to see an improvement in larger veins.